tian1327/SWAT/retrieval/RETRIEVAL.md

 From my experiences, GPT-4 usually gives more diverse synonyms than GPT-3.5, including names that are in other languages e.g. Chinese, Japaneses, etc. and some unformatted text.
-To avoid this issue and get English synonyms only, I appended the following instruction in the prompt:
+To avoid this issue and get English synonyms only, we append the following instruction in the prompt:
 `Don't give any other text.
 Give me English names only.` See `query_synonyms.py` for more details.